Technigo/project-survey/README.md

 # Survey form with React

 The assignment was to make a survey to practice using React and state hooks.
-The user will answer a couple of questions and them view a summary of those answers &#129409
+The user will answer a couple of questions and them view a summary of those answers :star:

 ## The problem